Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 2. Your Neighbor’s Cats Are Visiting

+It’s possible that the cats you’re seeing are your neighbor’s pets.
 Many cat owners allow their domesticated cats to roam freely, and they may visit your property in search of food or water.

+You may be able to identify them as neighborhood cats by looking for a tag or collar.
 If you see this on a wandering cat, it likely has an owner, or may even be lost.

 3. They’re Seeking Shelter

-Especially in urban areas, it’s increasingly more difficult for stray and feral cats to find adequate shelter.
+Especially in urban areas, it’s increasingly more difficult for stray cats and feral cats to find adequate shelter.

 If you have a raised porch, shed, or garage, this can provide a perfect place for them to take refuge from the elements.

+Feral cats will also create their own dens by digging under bushes or porches.
 If you see a cat den on your property, this is likely why you’re seeing more cats around.

 4. They Lived There Before You Moved In